CodeAlpha7/MapReduce-Infrastructure/description.md

 5. **`When a reduce worker is notified by the master about these locations, it uses remote procedure calls to read the buffered data from the local disks of the map workers.
 When a reduce worker has read all intermediate data, it sorts it by the intermediate keys so that all occurrences of the same key are grouped together.
 The sorting is needed because typically many different keys map to the same reduce task.`**
  - Theoretically, in real distributed environment, the intermediate files lie on local disks of mapper workers and reducers need to make remote file reads to get the data into their own local memory.
 However, for simplicity, you can have the intermediate files on the same file system as of your reducer worker, and hence you can read them through local file read system calls.
- - You have to take user's reducer logic (UserReducer's reduce()) in consideration, similar to how you handled user's mapper logic/algorithm.
+ - We take user's reducer logic (UserReducer's reduce()) in consideration, similar to how you handled user's mapper logic/algorithm.
- - You have one more constraint on the final output though.
-You have to make sure that the final output is sorted on its keys.
+ - We have one more constraint on the final output though.
+We make sure that the final output is sorted on its keys.

 6. **`The reduce worker iterates over the sorted intermediate data and for each unique intermediate key encountered, it passes the key and the corresponding set of intermediate values to the user’s Reduce function.
 The output of the Reduce function is appended to a final output file for this reduce partition.`**
- - This would be done the same way in your implementation.
-Make sure each reducer has its own file(create in the user given output directory) to which it appends its results.
+ - This would be done the same way in our implementation.
+We make sure each reducer has its own file (create in the user given output directory) to which it appends its results.
  **The output of the reducer must be of the format: key< space >value\n
- i.e., you must use a single space as a delimiter between the key and the value.**
+ i.e., we will use a single space as a delimiter between the key and the value.**

 7. **`When all map tasks and reduce tasks have been completed, the master wakes up the user program.
 At this point, the MapReduce call in the user program returns back to the user code.`**
  - This would be done the same way in our implementation.
 Waking up is simply the return from the function call.